Tyler Kinley: Minnesota Twins

 After the 2017 season, the Marlins opted not to protect Kinley on their 40-man roster.
 Kinley then pitched for the Tigres del Licey of the Dominican Winter League, where he had a 0.47 ERA and 32 strikeouts in 19 innings pitched.
 The Minnesota Twins selected him from the Marlins organization in the 2017 Rule 5 draft.

 Kinley made the Twins' 2018 Opening Day 25-man roster.
 He allowed nine earned runs on nine hits, including two home runs with four strikeouts and four walks in 3 1/3 innings pitched for a 24.30 ERA before he was designated for assignment on April 26.

-Return to the Marlins
+Miami Marlins (second stint)

 The Twins returned Kinley to the Miami Marlins on May 1, 2018.
 He was assigned to New Orleans.
 The Marlins promoted him to the major leagues on September 4.
 Kinley pitched to a 3.65 ERA in 49 1/3 innings pitched in the 2019 season, while also allowing 36 walks.